 The first symptom is continuous and violent vomiting and dry retching.
 The other clear warning sign is a change in mental status due to brain inflammation.
 In the early stages or in a milder case, lethargy and confusion are prominent.
 People may become aggressive, striking out at would-be helpers.
-In the final stages, muscles may become stiff or lose function, and there may be seizures, loss of reflexes, difficulty breathing, and coma.
+In the final stages, muscles may become stiff or lose function, pupils remain dilated, and there may be seizures, loss of reflexes, difficulty breathing, and coma.

 Although rare, Reye's syndrome should be considered if a child with an upper respiratory tract infection starts vomiting constantly and exhibits confusion or lack of responsiveness.